Josephwebb4/TrialRepo/README.md

 # TrialRepo
-Gotelli told me to write, "Describe what this repository is for"
+Gotelli told me to write, "Describe what this repository is for."
+Trying my first respository build!